-The fen’s land was acquired by the parks department years ago, but a Clean Ohio Grant obtained in 2018 allowed the park system to partner with Beaver Creek Wetlands Association to finally begin restoring the land from riddled with invasive species, to flourishing with native ones.
+The fen’s land was acquired by the parks department years ago.
+However, a Clean Ohio Grant obtained in 2018 allowed the park system to partner with Beaver Creek Wetlands Association to finally begin restoring the land from riddled with invasive species to flourishing with native ones.
 Removing invasive species, while preserving plants that should stay, involves almost all labor to be done by hand and is extremely labor intensive, Dobney said.

 “I cannot give Dave enough credit,” Dobney said.
 “He basically wrote the plan for redeveloping Pearl’s Fen.”

 As the queen-of-the-prairie plant and black-eyed Susan blossom into their late-summer glory, now is a perfect time for people to check-out the new fen.